sennett/outage-mgmt-prototype/readme.md

 UPTO

 - I just: handled multiple outages
+- next: deal with localhost in server-worker - just pull from current page URL?  how does this work with a service worker?
 - next: save subscription properly.  postgres local and prod.  knex.  migrations.
 - then: basic auth